-- Percentage of students at or above each proficiency level on State assessments in reading/language arts and mathematics, by grade and by student subgroup

-- o Are there trends among subgroups?

-- o Are there trends among grade levels?

-- o Are there teacher specific trends?

-- o Are there trends relative to ELA or Mathematics?

-- Percentage of limited English proficient students who attain English language proficiency

-- o Are there trends among grade levels?

-- o Are there teacher specific trends?

-- o Have there been changes in the proficiency rates over time?

-- Graduation rate

-- Have there been changes in the graduation rates over time?
+- Percentage of students at or above each proficiency level on State assessments in reading/language arts and mathematics, by grade and by student subgroup Possible Student Achievement Guiding Questions - Effective collaboration to support student achievement: What processes are in place to ensure that effective collaboration is occurring to advance student achievement?
+Are existing processes effective? - o Are there trends among subgroups? - o Are there trends among grade levels? - o Are there teacher specific trends? - o Are there trends relative to ELA or Mathematics? - Percentage of limited English proficient students who attain English language proficiency - o Are there trends among grade levels? - o Are there teacher specific trends? - Have there been changes in the proficiency rates over time? - Graduation rate - Supporting improved graduation outcomes: What processes are in place to support practices that will positively affect graduation outcomes?
+Student subgroup gaps: What gaps exist in outcomes among student subgroups? - Have there been changes in the graduation rates over time?
 4 year cohort?
 5 year cohort?
 6 year cohort?

-- o Are there trends among subgroups?

-- 3. Identify Primary Needs: Reread the trends and patterns summaries from each section of the data analysis process.
+3. Identify Primary Needs

+Reread the trends and patterns summaries from each section of the data analysis process.
 Use the information in these summaries to: